Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Experiment

 \subsection{Prompt Engineering}

-We have used several techniques to remove any bias introduced by prompting. (i) For \emph{exemplar bias}, we use a uniform distribution of good and bad comments in our prompts, so that the LLM can separate the good comments from the bad ones, and create a good comment. (ii) For \emph{positional bias}, we have seen that changing the order of the examples showed a CodeBERTScore similarity of $\ge 0.95$ in the generated comments for 71\% of the cases. (iii) For \emph{format bias}~\cite{xu2024carepromptbiasinvestigating}, we have seen that changing the wording also showed a CodeBERTScore similarity of $\ge 0.95$ in the generated comments for 70\% of the cases. (iv) For \emph{knowledge bias}~\cite{xu2024carepromptbiasinvestigating}, we find that decreasing the context length only works for shorter codes, else the context limit is reached.
+We have used several techniques to reduce potential biases introduced by prompting. (i) For \emph{exemplar bias}, we use a uniform distribution of good and bad comments in our prompts, so that the LLM can distinguish good from bad and create a good comment. (ii) For \emph{positional bias}, we have seen that changing the order of the examples showed a CodeBERTScore similarity of $\ge 0.95$ in the generated comments for 71\% of the cases. (iii) For \emph{format bias}~\cite{xu2024carepromptbiasinvestigating}, we have seen that changing the wording also showed a CodeBERTScore similarity of $\ge 0.95$ in the generated comments for 70\% of the cases. (iv) For \emph{knowledge bias}~\cite{xu2024carepromptbiasinvestigating}, we find that decreasing the context length only works for shorter codes, else the context limit is reached.
 However, the generated comments have a CodeBERTScore similarity of $\ge 0.95$ in 78\% of the cases.